Medical School Admissions Consulting

 We offer several types of One-on-One medical admissions consulting packages to best meet the needs of our clients:

-Our packages are comprehensive and provide herlp on everything from essays to interviews (including MMI and CASPer interviews).
-If you would like a customized package please give us a call or to find out more, click on the link below.
+Our packages are comprehensive and provide help on everything from essays to interviews (including MMI and CASPer interviews).
+If you would like a customized medical school admissions consulting package please give us a call or to find out more, click on the link below.